Eri Kitamura

-Eri Kitamura (喜多村 英梨, born August 16, 1987) is a Japanese voice-actress and singer.
+Eri Kitamura (喜多村 英梨, Kitamura Eri), born August 16, 1987, is a Japanese voice actress and singer.
 She was previously affiliated with Early Wing, but is now a freelancer.
-She is known for voicing prominent roles in anime and games such as Miki Sayaka in Puella Magi Madoka Magica, Otonashi Saya in Blood+, Keqing in Genshin Impact, Shizuku in New Game!, Darjeeling in Girls und Panzer, Uni/Black Sister in Hyperdimension Neptunia, Honjō Ranko in Hajimete no Gyaru, Mochida Yuka in Corpse Party, Bea in Pokémon: Twilight Wings, and Aono Miki/Cure Berry in Fresh Pretty Cure!.
+She is known for voicing prominent roles in anime and games such as Sayaka Miki in Puella Magi Madoka Magica, Saya Otonashi in Blood+, Keqing in Genshin Impact, Shizuku in New Game!, Darjeeling in Girls und Panzer, Uni/Black Sister in Hyperdimension Neptunia, Ranko Honjō in My First Girlfriend Is a Gal, Yuka Mochida in Corpse Party, Bea in Pokémon: Twilight Wings, and Miki Aono/Cure Berry in Fresh Pretty Cure!.
 In addition, she provided the voice for the Vocaloid voicebank CUL.
 She is known to be an amateur manga artist in Japan in her spare time.